 - propose potential spaces for the installations that minimize the need for infrastructure modifications;

-- help identify necessary technical specifications for the equipment before ordering;
+- help identify necessary technical specifications for the equipment before ordering; and/or

 Contacts